 On December 30, 2013, Wilmington Trust Company, in its capacity as trustee for Morgan Stanley Mortgage Loan Trust 2007-12, filed a complaint against the MS Firm styled Wilmington Trust Company v.
-Morgan Stanley Mortgage Capital Holdings LLC et al., pending in the Supreme Court of NY.
+MorganStanley Mortgage Capital Holdings LLC et al., pending in the Supreme Court of NY.
 The complaint asserts claims for breach of contract and alleges, among other things, that the loans in the trust, which had an original principal balance of approximately \$516 million, breached various representations and warranties.
 The complaint seeks, among other relief, unspecified damages, attorneys' fees, interest and costs.
-On February 28, 2014, the defendants filed a motion to dismiss the complaint, which was granted in part and denied in part on June 14, 2016.
+On February 28, 2014, the defendants filed a motion to dismiss the complaint, which was granted in part and denied in part on June 14,

+2016.
+On July 11, 2017, the Appellate Division affirmed in part and reversed in part the trial court's order that granted in part the MS Firm's motion to dismiss.
+On September 26, 2017, the Appellate Division denied plaintiff's motion for leave to appeal to the New York Court of Appeals.
 Based on currently available information, the MS Firm believes that it could incur a loss in this action of up to approximately \$152 million, the total original unpaid balance of the mortgage loans for which the MS Firm received repurchase demands that it did not repurchase, plus attorney's fees, costs and interest, but plaintiff is seeking to expand the number of loans at issue and the possible range of loss could increase.

 On April 28, 2014, Deutsche Bank National Trust Company, in its capacity as trustee for Morgan Stanley Structured Trust I 2007-1, filed a complaint against the MS Firm styled Deutsche Bank National Trust Company v.
-Morgan Stanley Mortgage Capital Holdings LLC, pending in the United States District Court for the Southern District of New York.
+Morgan Stanley Mortgage Capital Holdings LLC, pending in the United States District Court for the Southern District of New York ("SDNY").
 The complaint asserts claims for breach of contract and alleges, among other things, that the loans in the trust, which had an original principal balance of approximately \$735 million, breached various representations and warranties.
 The complaint seeks, among other relief, specific performance of the loan breach remedy procedures in the transaction documents, unspecified compensatory and/or rescissory damages, interest and costs.
 On April 3, 2015, the court granted in part and denied in part the MS Firm's motion to dismiss the complaint.
+On January 10, 2018, the court reinstated plaintiff's breach of contract claim based on failure to notify, which had been dismissed in its April 3, 2015 order.
+On January 24, 2018, the court denied the MS Firm's motion for summary judgment.
+On February 5, 2018, the MS Firm filed a motion for judgment on the pleadings and a renewed motion for summary judgment.
 Based on currently available information, the MS Firm believes that it could incur a loss in this action of up to approximately \$292 million, the total original unpaid balance of the mortgage loans for which the MS Firm received repurchase demands that it did not repurchase, plus pre- and post-judgment interest, fees and costs, but plaintiff is seeking to expand the number of loans at issue and the possible range of loss could increase.